electron/electron/docs/api/dialog.md

 Returns `String[]`, an array of file paths chosen by the user, if the callback is provided it returns `undefined`.

+The `browserWindow` argument allows the dialog to attach itself to a parent window, making it modal.

 The `filters` specifies an array of file types that can be displayed or selected when you want to limit the user to a specific type.
 For example: